sozialhelden/a11yjson/README.md

 ## Quantities

 While analyzing accessibility data sets, we often encountered unclear definitions of quantities.
-Should we define a length in imperial or metric units, and which prefix should we use – centimeters or meters, for example? ac-format allows us to use any quantity+unit strings that [js-quantities](https://github.com/gentooboontoo/js-quantities) supports as input.
+Should we define a length in imperial or metric units, and which prefix should we use – centimeters or meters, for example? a11yjson allows us to use any quantity+unit strings that [js-quantities](https://github.com/gentooboontoo/js-quantities) supports as input.

 As the measurement data is SI-unit based, you can use them with any code that supports SI units: